Reacting to Saudi Arabia and China: Balancing Canadian Values and Interests

-Saudi Arabia’s and China’s recent rogue actions have forced Canada and other Western countries to confront the classic conundrum of how a state balances its values, e.g., respect for human rights, against its interests that include protecting its citizens at home and abroad, trade and political/military alliances.
+Saudi Arabia’s and China’s recent rogue actions have forced Canada and other Western countries to confront the classic conundrum of how a state balances its values, e.g., respect for human rights, against its interests that include protecting its citizens at home and abroad, its trading relationships and its political/military alliances.
 Canada, a middle power with limited hard power influence, must forge alliances with like-minded states if it hopes to be able to both promote its values beyond its own borders and protect its interests.

 On its face, the brutal assassination of Washington Post journalist Jamal Khashoggi in Istanbul by Saudi officials was so beyond the bounds of international law and practice that it should have been relatively easy for the international community to come together to condemn the Saudi government, demand a full accounting of those responsible, and seek appropriate compensation for the victim’s family.

 These events highlight a more general threat – that of regimes taking their repression global.
-There is substantial evidence that both Russia and China have in the past abducted and/or murdered domestic opponents even when they seek sanctuary abroad.
-Indeed, several Saudi dissidents also have recently been abducted abroad and sent to secret prisons, even before the Khashoggi killing.
+There is substantial evidence that both Russia and China have in the past abducted and/or murdered domestic opponents even when the latter seek sanctuary abroad.
+Indeed, several Saudi dissidents were recently abducted abroad and sent to secret prisons even before the Khashoggi killing.

-Unfortunately, given the interests of Western states in maintaining positive relations with both Saudi Arabia and China, the response to date to these aggressions have been relatively weak.
+Unfortunately, given the interests of Western states in maintaining positive relations with both Saudi Arabia and China, the international response to date to their aggressions have been relatively weak.

-Rather, Trump made it clear that he was not prepared to jeopardize the promised billions of dollars of Saudi investment in the U.S. or the sales of billions of dollars of U.S. goods to that country by taking any meaningful action against Saudi Arabia.
-Trump did not mention but no doubt also had in mind, the close relationship between MbS and his son in law, Jared Kushner, or the common interest the US and Saudi Arabia have in confronting Iran.
+Rather, Trump made it clear that he was not prepared to jeopardize the previously promised billions of dollars of Saudi investment in the U.S. or the potential sales of billions of dollars of U.S. goods to that country by taking any meaningful action against Saudi Arabia or its leadership.
+Trump did not mention but no doubt also had in mind the close relationship between MbS and his son in law, Jared Kushner, or the common interest the US and Saudi Arabia have in confronting Iran.

 A number of countries, including Canada, the UK, Germany, France, and the EU, condemned Khashoggi’s murder.
-Canada, the US and others announced targeted sanctions against certain Saudi nationals who had been previously identified as having carried out the murder.
+Canada, the US and others announced targeted sanctions against certain Saudi nationals who had previously been identified as having carried out the murder.
 Germany cut off arms sales to Saudi Arabia.
-No country, however, imposed sanctions on Saudi Arabia per se or targeted MbS.
+No country, however, imposed sanctions on Saudi Arabia per se or targeted MbS specifically.

-For its part, Canada has been debating whether to cancel a contract with Saudi Arabia for the sale of light armoured vehicles (LAVs) worth approximately $15 billion.
+For its part, Canada continues to consider whether to cancel a contract with Saudi Arabia for the sale of light armoured vehicles (LAVs) worth approximately $15 billion.

-In the Meng case, Canada has stuck to its guns on the extradition, as it must, and has had some success in recruiting other Western powers, including the US, the UK and the EU, to protest the detention of the two Canadian citizens.
+In the Meng case, Canada has stuck to its guns on its decision to proceed with the possible extradition of the Huawei executive and has had some success in recruiting other Western powers, including the US, the UK and the EU, to protest the detention of the two Canadian citizens.
 Given China’s economic power and the interest of most Western countries in increasing bilateral trade and investment with that country, it is unclear whether we or our allies will take any further steps to pressure China.

-Others, including union workers at a port in New Brunswick, whose jobs would be negatively affected if the contract was terminated, have argued that the contract should be cancelled and that the LAVs should not be exported.
+Others, including union workers at a port in New Brunswick whose jobs would be negatively affected if the contract was terminated, have argued that it should be cancelled and that the LAVs should not be exported.

-In response to the Meng affair, one Canadian international lawyer went so far as to suggest that once it received the US extradition request, Canada should have warned Ms. Meng not to enter Canada thereby avoiding the difficult situation in which the Government now finds itself.
-Others take the view, with which I wholeheartedly support, that this precisely a case where we have to ignore our hard interests with China, e.g., a free trade agreement, and play hard ball.
+In response to the Meng affair, one Canadian international lawyer went so far as to suggest that once it received the US extradition request, Canada should have warned Ms. Meng not to enter the country, thereby avoiding the difficult situation in which the Government now finds itself.
+Others take the view, which I wholeheartedly support, that this is precisely a case where Canada must sacrifice its hard interests with China, e.g., a free trade agreement and increased Chinese investment in Canada, and play hard ball.

 In sum, there are times when Canada and other countries have to ignore their interests in order to defend more important values and principles.
-If they want to have an effect on curbing the actions of rogue states, they should do so in concert with other states that share those values.
+If they hope to have a significant effect on curbing the rogue actions of states, they should do so in concert with as many other countries as possible.
 Only then, will Canada and its allies have a chance of multiplying the pressure and minimizing the harm directed at them in response.